Frame Drum

 TMBO100 |

 The Bongo comes from Cuba.
 Actually it is made from two small drums linked to each other.
-They are made from wood, fibre glass, other plastic, or even clay.
+They are made from wood, fibreglass, other plastic, or even clay.
 Most Bongos are tuneable using a special system which is similar to that of a Conga.

 Both drums are of the same height, the diameter of the skin can vary between 15 and 25 cm.
 The player holds the drum tightly between the knees while the bigger drum is close to the dominant hand.
 Usually one plays the Bongo with the fingers, sometimes with light drum set sticks.